-- 1. Install furnace level. - This furnace is NOT to be used for temporary heat of buildings or structures under construction. - 3.
-Install furnace as centralized as practical with respect to the heat distribution system. - Install the vent pipes as short as practical.
-(See Vent and Combustion Air Piping section). - 5.
-Maintain clearance for fire safety and servicing.
-A front clearance of 30" (762mm) is recommended for access to the burner, controls and filter. - 6.
-Use a raised base if the floor is damp or wet at times. - 7.
-Residential garage installations require: - Burners and ignition sources installed at least 18" (457mm) above the floor. - Located or physically protected from possible damage by a vehicle. - Local codes may require a drain pan under the entire furnace and condensate trap when the furnace is installed in attic application.
+- Install furnace as centralized as practical with respect to the heat distribution system. - Install the vent pipes as short as practical.
+(See Vent and Combustion Air Piping section). - Maintain clearance for fire safety and servicing.
+A front clearance of 30" (762mm) is recommended for access to the burner, controls and filter.